codecentric/helm-charts/charts/keycloakx/examples/postgresql-kubeping/readme.md

 This example shows how to use KUBE_PING JGroup cluster discovery with Keycloak.X.

-Since Keycloak.X currently (17.0.1) does not support jgroups KUBE_PING out of the box, we need to download the library and copy it into a custom docker image.
+Since Keycloak.X (17.0.x, 18.0.x) does not support jgroups KUBE_PING out of the box,
+we need to download the library and copy it into a custom docker image.

 Note that we use some customizations in the `keycloak-server-values.yaml` file: